memgraph/docs/mage/query-modules/cpp/schema.md

 ### `rel_type_properties()`

-This procedure returns schema information about relationships and their properties in the graph.
+Returns schema information about relationships and their properties in the graph.
 For every property in a relationship, a separate row is created.

 #### Output:

-- `rel_type: string` ➡ the type of the relationship.
+- `rel_type: string` ➡ relationship type.
 - `mandatory: boolean` ➡ a boolean which is `True` if the node has properties, `False` if the node has no properties.
-- `property_name: string` ➡ name of the property.
+- `property_name: string` ➡ property name.
-- `property_type: string` ➡ type of the property.
+- `property_type: string` ➡ property type.

 #### Usage:

-Cypher for creation of graph used in example:
+Cypher query used to create the graph used to showcase the procedure:

 ```cypher
 CREATE (d:Dog)-[r:RUNS_AND_PLAYS_IN {speed: 100, duration: "5 hours" }]->(p:Park);